 I decided to double down and signed up for a private client Power Day with Steve Harrison, and the Jack Canfield/Steve Harrison Mastermind Retreat.

 Spending my best efforts to become a public speaker

 From working with Steve and Geoffrey, I decided my best efforts were spent in creating paid speaking engagements.
 This seemed to be the best way to generate cash flow from my efforts.
 Early on, I listened to Steve’s recorded session, “Give, Give, Invite,” and I have used these concepts in each of my speeches and presentations.

 The results?
-After delivering a 30-minute presentation to a Rotary Club, and a 3- minute talk to the Kiwanis Club of Downtown Atlanta, I now have five new clients consisting of four private clients and one organization.
+After delivering a 30-minute presentation to a Rotary Club, and a three-minute talk to the Kiwanis Club of Downtown Atlanta, I now had five new clients, consisting of four private clients and one organization.
 These two speeches directly resulted in $13,000 of new income.

 Additionally, as a result of the leadership coaching I delivered to the organization, I was asked to meet with the senior executive team of another larger and well-known nonprofit organization in Atlanta.
 After a three-hour brainstorming session with them, I was asked to deliver a proposal for executive team coaching for the seven executives and a proposal to provide private coaching for one of the senior executives.

 Now I know I'm offering a gift to others

 I have learned many things from Steve and the coaches.